PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Related Work

 Document-summary pairs are the key components of a summarization dataset.
-A typical acquisition workflow is to utilize publicly available articles, especially in the news domain, given their high availability and language coverage.
-To form a document-summary pair, an article can be paired with either human-written summaries, or accompanying texts such as the headline or first sentence.
+A typical acquisition workflow is to utilize publicly available articles, given their high availability.
+To form a document-summary pair, an article can be paired with either human-written summaries, or accompanying texts such as the headline or the first sentence.